nus-cs2103-AY2223S1/tp/docs/_ug/TryingFirstCommand.md

 _Find out more about restrictions in the sections [Flags](#flags), [Placeholders](#placeholders) and [Commands](#commands)._

-Let us try another command!
+---
+Let's try out another command - the `inc` command! `inc` tells FoodRem that this is the command to increment the quantity of an item.

-After creating the potatoes item, you decided to buy 40 kg more of potatoes.
+For example, after creating the potatoes item, you decided to buy 40 kg more of potatoes.

 Format: `inc INDEX [qty/QUANTITY]`

-`inc` tells FoodRem that this is the command to increment the quantity of an item.
 Suppose the `INDEX` for potatoes is `1` in the application, the command you would like to enter into the command box would be:

 `inc 1 qty/40`